josenymad/front-end-engineer-technical-challenge/README.md

 ## Development

+Semantic HTML is fundamental for:

+- Accessibility
+- SEO
+- Readability and maintainability
+- Cross-Browser compatibility

+As such, I split the `body` of the webpage into a `header`, `main`, and a `footer`.
+Each of these was then split once more into other elements such as `section`.
+This laid out a template for me to flesh out the site and start adding more content using `img`, `nav`, `ul`, `li`, `a`, `p`, `h1`, `form`, `label`, `input` amongst others.

+[MDN Web Docs](https://developer.mozilla.org/en-US/) is a very useful resource to learn more about semantic HTML and much more.

-I've used a combination of CSS Flexbox and Grid to structure the site and position each element as per the design.
-Detailed manipulation of the box model was essential to master the spacing and layout of each element, section and the site as a whole.
+I've used a combination of CSS Flexbox and CSS Grid to structure the site and position each element as per the design.
+Detailed manipulation of the box model was essential to master the spacing and layout of each element, every section, as well as the site as a whole.

+[CSS Tricks - A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) and [CSS Tricks - A Complete Guide to CSS Grid](https://css-tricks.com/snippets/css/complete-guide-grid/) are my go-to guides to remind me of the intricacies of both of these topics.

 To make the site responsive, I used `vw` measurements so that fonts and images would shrink and grow relative to the screen size.
 As such, I only had to write 2 media query breakpoints to cater for screen sizes smaller than 600px and 500px.
 I used [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) extensively to test the site on screens of all sizes.